 First, think of some simple questions.
 You might want to start with a question that can be easily adapted, such as “Do you like _____?”
 You can then change the final word each day, using colors, sports or foods.
 This simple question stem can lead and endless supply of questions.

 After a while, you can make your questions slightly more complicated by providing two choices: “Do you like _____ or _____?”
-Write these basic questions on sentence strips, with the last word on a short card.
+Write a basic question like this on a sentence strip, leaving long blank spaces for the two choices.
+Write the choices on short cards (or index cards).
 All you have to swap out each day is the card for the final word.
 Easy peasy!

 You can squeeze this routine into various parts of the day: